Untimely Rains Hit India's Summer Crops, Delay Rural Economy Recovery

 After the ample monsoon rains, The Solvent Extractors' Association (SEA) had expected India soybean harvest to be more than 10 million tonnes, just a little down on 2018's 10.3 million tonnes.

-Lower soybean production could force India, the world's biggest importer of edible oils, to import more in 2019/20 marketing year that started on Oct.1, said a Mumbai-based dealer with a global trading firm.
+Lower soybean production could force India, the world's biggest importer of edible oils, to import more in 2019/20 marketing year that started on October 1, said a Mumbai-based dealer with a global trading firm.

 The deluge also hit cotton in the world's biggest producer.

-Cotton bolls were damaged by late rains in Maharashtra and Gujarat, which account for over half of the country's output, said Arun Sekhsaria, managing director of exporter D.D.
-Cotton.0
+Cotton bolls were damaged by late rains in Maharashtra and Gujarat, which account for over half of the country's output, said Arun Sekhsaria, managing director of exporter DD Cotton.

 Until a few weeks ago, industry officials such as Pradeep Jain, president of Khandesh Ginning and Pressing Factory Owners and Traders Association, were expecting a 20% jump in cotton production in 2019 from a year ago.